GG Baba is a retired flight attendant and the author of Turbulent Skies.

-Tomorrow will be 15 years since our nation was brutally attacked by terrorists.
+Our nation will never forget September 11, 2001—the day it was brutally attacked by terrorists.
 On that day, thousands were murdered and thousands of others responded with heroic actions.
 Those actions saved countless lives.
 Just as those heroes on the ground gave of themselves unconditionally, there was also a group of professionals who did the same in the air.
-These professionals were often described in press reports as “Plus Crew”.
+These professionals were often described in press reports as “Plus Crew.”

 In truth, this brave group represented the very first of the first responders.
 PLUS CREW were the people whose job training should have, but never did, prepare them for what lay ahead that morning, despite the fact that government agencies were aware that something big was being planned.